IBC exists to exalt God by making Christ-like disciples who Love God, God's People, God's Word, and God's World.

 I. The Scriptures Message

-A. We believe that “all Scripture is given by inspiration of God,” by which we understand the whole Bible is inspired in the sense that “holy men of God were moved by the Holy Spirit” to write the very words of Scripture.
+A. We believe that “all Scripture is given by inspiration of God,” by which we understand the sixty-six books of the Bible are inspired in the sense that “holy men of God were moved by the Holy Spirit” to write the very words of Scripture.
 We believe that this divine inspiration extends equally and fully to all parts of the writing - historical, poetical, doctrinal, and prophetical - as appeared in the original manuscripts.
 This belief is often referred to as verbal-plenary inspiration of Scripture.
 (Mark 12:24; 13:11; Acts 1:16; Rom.
 15:4; I Cor.
 2:13; Gal.
 3:16; 2 Tim.
 3:16; 2 Pet.
 1:20-21; 3:16).

 C. We also believe that all Scriptures are to be interpreted literally - understanding that figurative passages bear a literal truth of the figure revealed - that there is one interpretation of Scripture but this one interpretation may have many applications, although the applications should not invalidate the literal interpretation.
 (Matt.
 22:41-46; Mark 12:18-27; Luke 4:16-21; Luke 24:44; John 10:6-10; John 15:1-5; Ga.
 4:22-31).